AnasDrid/DataCamp-Case-Study-Introduction-to-Java/SampleExercise.md

 ### Example:

-We want to calculate the 5th Fibonacci number:
+Let's calculate the 5th Fibonacci number:

 By definition: